A Procurement and Engineering Guide to Mitigating Risk with Galvanized Steel Enclosures

 The Core Distinction: Metallurgical Bond vs. Electrochemical Adhesion

-The fundamental difference lies in how the protective zinc bonds to the steel.
+The key difference is how the zinc layer is attached to the steel.

 Consequences for Project Reliability and Field Performance